Leo Diamond

 Leo Diamond (June 29, 1915 – September 15, 1966) was an American harmonica player.
-Regarded as a virtuoso of the instrument, and employed in several film scores, he had two US chart hits, "Off Shore" (1953) and "Melody of Love" (1955), and released a string of LPs through the 1950s and early 1960s.
+He was regarded as a virtuoso of the instrument, and performed in several film scores.
+Diamond had two US chart hits, "Off Shore" (1953) and "Melody of Love" (1955).
+He also issued a string of LPs in the 1950s and early 1960s.

 Biography

-Diamond was born in Brooklyn, New York City, and learned the flute and piccolo before winning a harmonica contest run by bandleader Edwin Franko Goldman in Central Park.
-He joined Borrah Minevitch's Harmonica Rascals in 1930, and appeared with the group in several films.
+Diamond was born in Brooklyn, New York City, and learned the flute and piccolo before winning a harmonica contest held by bandleader Edwin Franko Goldman in Central Park.
+Diamond joined Borrah Minevitch's Harmonica Rascals in 1930, and appeared with the group in several films.
 He arranged and composed tunes for the Harmonica Rascals, toured with them in Europe and South America, and premiered his Concerto for the Harmonica at the Queen's Hall in London.

-He left to form his own group, the Solidaires (sometimes cited as the Harmonaires), around 1943.
+He left to form his own group, the Solidaires (sometimes cited as the Harmonaires) around 1943.
 They appeared on American Forces Network radio, and in movies including Coney Island, Hi'ya, Sailor (both 1943), Swing Out, Sister and Forever Yours (both 1945).